 Some home WAPs without routing functions are not compatible with wireless routers.
 A WiFi router is used to connect to such wireless devices.

 If the coverage area is insufficient, sometimes the Wi-Fi signals may be weak or have dead spots.
 A WAP can extend the wireless network and eliminate dead spots in areas with poor network conditions.

 SMB networks require that the enterprise WAP connects to a PoE switch.
 The gateway will then link to them to extend the wireless signal coverage.

 Wireless routers are used to serve small offices and organizations and residential homes, and SOHO work environments.
 They can quickly meet fixed and moderate access requirements.
 This router cannot scale up to meet the growing network demands in the future.

 WAPs are used mainly in medium-sized enterprises and large organizations.
 Multiple WAPs can be connected to provide support for multiple devices.
 Network managers can add more APs to meet increasing demand, which has changed the situation before.

 Wireless Router or Access Point?
 How do you make a wise choice?

 It all depends on what you need.
 A wireless router will suffice if you only need a home wireless network to support your family’s needs.

-A wireless access point will be more suitable if you look to create a reliable wireless network that benefits many users.
+A WAP will be more suitable if you look to create a reliable wireless network that benefits many users.